ultimate271/notes/tolkien/akallabeth.md

 honour by many of the people, and neither the King nor Sauron dared to lay hands on him as yet.

+### Meneltarma is deserted, and Sauron urges Ar-Pharazón to cut down Nimloth
 Therefore Amandil withdrew to Rómenna, and all that he trusted still to be faithful he summoned to come thither in secret; for he feared that evil would now grow apace, and all the Elf-friends were in peril.
 And so it soon came to